cynir/cynir/README.md

 Hey, I'm cynir.
-I'm a Canadian high school student trying my hand at things across the internet.
+I'm a Canadian student trying my hand at things across the internet.